Bogala/langton-ant-dojo/STEP_4.md

 };
 ```

-`newRotation` and `newRotation` are copied from App.tsx and `play`function is an adapted copy from `onClick`.
+`newRotation` and `newRotation` are copied from App.tsx and `play` function is an modifed version of `onClick`.

-Don't forget the movement of Ant interface by remove definition on Grid.tsx.
+Don't forget the movement of the Ant interface by removing the definition in Grid.tsx.
-If you update `src/components/App/Grid/index.ts` like this
+If you update `src/components/App/Grid/index.ts` like this:
 ``` jsx
 export {Ant} from '../../../store/reducer';
 ```
 You will avoid side-effects.

-if you want to refactor, you can move functions to an `actions.ts` file.
+If you want to refactor, you can move functions to an `actions.ts` file.

-To use the reducer in our application, we have to map `PLAY` event to App's `onClick` and map `grid` and `ant` to the grid.
+To use the reducer in our application, we have to map the `PLAY` event to our App's `onClick`, as well as map `grid` and `ant` to the grid.
-So, we don't need to have grid and ant definition anymore on App.tsx.
-Now, this is the Redux responsability.
+So, we don't need to have the grid and ant definitions anymore in `App.tsx`.
+Now, this is Redux' responsability.

-Let's begin with App.tsx.
-We want to purge state and map `onClick` to the redux dispatcher.
+Let's begin with `App.tsx`.
+We want to purge the state and map `onClick` to the redux dispatcher.
 ``` jsx
 export interface AppEventProps {
   onClick?: () => void;
  }
 ```
-If you want to map a event to dispatcher, you have to add this event to props.
+If you want to map an event to a dispatcher, you have to add this event to the props.

-We want that the play button launch PLAY action in the reducer
+We want the play button to launch the `PLAY` action in the reducer:

 __App.container.spec.tsx__
 ``` jsx
 const mockStore = configureStore();